tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Peace

-In combat, regain hit points equal to the value of the escalation die at the start of every round (champion: twice the escalation die’s value; epic: three times the value).
+In combat, regain hit points equal to the value of the escalation die at the start of every round, twice the escalation die’s value at champion tier, and three times the value at epic tier.
 This stops as soon as you make an attack or otherwise inflict any damage on an enemy.

 **Quirk:** Always thinks the worst of people.